Super Micro Computer (NASDAQ:SMCI) Stock Price Down 1.4%

-SMCI has been the topic of a number of research analyst reports.
-Northland Securities raised their price objective on shares of Super Micro Computer from $925.00 to $1,300.00 and gave the company an “outperform” rating in a research note on Monday, March 25th.
-Wells Fargo & Company assumed coverage on shares of Super Micro Computer in a report on Friday, February 16th.
-They set an “equal weight” rating and a $960.00 target price for the company.
-Wedbush raised their price objective on shares of Super Micro Computer from $250.00 to $530.00 and gave the stock a “neutral” rating in a research note on Tuesday, January 30th.
-Argus assumed coverage on shares of Super Micro Computer in a research note on Wednesday, March 6th.
-They issued a “buy” rating and a $1,350.00 price objective for the company.
-Finally, Bank of America raised their price objective on shares of Super Micro Computer from $1,040.00 to $1,280.00 and gave the stock a “buy” rating in a research note on Wednesday, March 13th.
-One equities research analyst has rated the stock with a sell rating, four have given a hold rating and nine have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $949.85.
+SMCI has been the topic of several recent analyst reports.
+The Goldman Sachs Group initiated coverage on Super Micro Computer in a research note on Monday, March 4th.
+They set a “neutral” rating and a $941.00 target price on the stock.
+Rosenblatt Securities raised their target price on shares of Super Micro Computer from $700.00 to $1,300.00 and gave the company a “buy” rating in a research note on Tuesday, February 20th.
+Northland Securities upped their price target on shares of Super Micro Computer from $925.00 to $1,300.00 and gave the stock an “outperform” rating in a research note on Monday, March 25th.
+Wells Fargo & Company started coverage on Super Micro Computer in a report on Friday, February 16th.
+They set an “equal weight” rating and a $960.00 target price on the stock.
+Finally, JPMorgan Chase & Co. initiated coverage on Super Micro Computer in a research note on Monday, March 25th.
+They set an “overweight” rating and a $1,150.00 price target for the company.
+One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and nine have given a buy rating to the company.
+Based on data from MarketBeat, Super Micro Computer presently has an average rating of “Moderate Buy” and a consensus target price of $949.85.

-Super Micro Computer (NASDAQ:SMCI – Get Free Report) last announced its earnings results on Monday, January 29th.
-The company reported $5.59 EPS for the quarter, topping the consensus estimate of $4.94 by $0.65.
-The firm had revenue of $3.66 billion for the quarter, compared to the consensus estimate of $2.80 billion.
+Super Micro Computer (NASDAQ:SMCI – Get Free Report) last posted its quarterly earnings data on Monday, January 29th.
+The company reported $5.59 earnings per share (EPS) for the quarter, topping the consensus estimate of $4.94 by $0.65.
+The business had revenue of $3.66 billion during the quarter, compared to the consensus estimate of $2.80 billion.
 Super Micro Computer had a net margin of 7.92% and a return on equity of 32.34%.
-The business’s quarterly revenue was up 103.0% on a year-over-year basis.
-During the same quarter last year, the firm posted $3.09 EPS.
-As a group, analysts expect that Super Micro Computer, Inc. will post 20.24 EPS for the current fiscal year.
+Super Micro Computer’s quarterly revenue was up 103.0% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $3.09 EPS.
+On average, research analysts expect that Super Micro Computer, Inc. will post 20.24 EPS for the current year.

 Institutional Trading of Super Micro Computer